stars

 At high photon energy, electron positron pair production is the dominant mode of photon interaction with matter.
 First observed in Patrick Blackett’s cloud chamber, leading to the 1948 Nobel Prize in Physics.
 If the photon is near an atomic nucleus, the energy of a photon can be converted into an electron–positron pair:

-Photons radiating the solar core transform into electron positron pairs where electrons transform into solar field lines resulting in residual positrons which merge in trios, 3 trios are trapped by 4 transiting electrons and transform into protons.
+Photons radiating the core transform into electron positron pairs where electrons transform into solar field lines resulting in residual positrons which merge in trios, 3 trios are trapped by 4 transiting electrons and transform into protons which deionize into liquid hydrogen, composing the solar mantle.

 The Solid Solar Surface Model is based upon observations from the YOHKOH, SOHO and TRACE satellite programs, from spectral analysis data compiled by the SERTS program.
 This “running Difference” image of the sun’s surface was captured by SOHO.
 This NASA image was taken on May 27th 2005 at 19:13 using the 195A filter that is sensitive to iron ion emissions.